-A devotion for times when you're having a difficult time accepting God's plans for you life.
+When you're having a difficult time accepting God's plans for your life.

 For God is working in you, giving you the desire and the power to do what pleases him.
 Philippians 2:13

 My toddler–whom we nicknamed Buddy–has a bubbly personality, but one thing he doesn’t like is getting strapped into his car seat.
 “Down.
 Down please, Mommy!” he cries.
 He doesn’t like to be restricted.
 He doesn’t like sitting still in his car seat.

 It takes energy to strap him into the seat, and I try to calm him with my words.
 “I know you don’t like this now... but just wait and see where we’re going!”
 There are times I have to fight to strap him in to go to the park or the zoo.
 I’m hoping the stage will pass, and Buddy will learn to trust me–trust that I have his best interest in mind, even if it feels confining for a time.

 I’ve found the same true in my own life.
 There are times when I feel God confining me and shutting doors I wish were open.
 I pray.
 I plead.
 I cry, “Please, God.”
 But with no avail.